 On appeal, the Superior Court, Law Division, also denied defendant’s PCR petition as time-barred and lacking in merit.
 In this appeal, defendant argues that the court’s denial of his petition was an abuse of discretion.
-We disagree.

 *2 Rule 3:22-12(a) provides in pertinent part:

 No … petition [for post conviction relief] shall be filed pursuant to this rule more than 5 years after rendition of the judgment or sentence sought to be attacked unless it alleges facts showing that the delay beyond said time was due to defendant’s excusable neglect.

 Rule 7:10-2(g), which was added to specifically address Laurick PCR petitions, retained the time limitations for filing PCR petitions set forth in Rule 3:22-12.